awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-elasticache-cache-cluster.md

 ## Properties<a name="aws-properties-elasticache-cache-cluster-properties"></a>

 `AutoMinorVersionUpgrade`  <a name="cfn-elasticache-cachecluster-autominorversionupgrade"></a>
-This parameter is currently disabled\.
+If you are running Redis engine version 6\.0 or later, set this parameter to yes if you want to opt\-in to the next minor version upgrade campaign\.
+This parameter is disabled for previous versions\.
 *Required*: No
 *Type*: Boolean
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)